daviddupuis/jeffskinnerbox.github.io/content/articles/using-a-vintage-laptop-to-creating-a-x-terminal.md

 I then set it to accept all cookies and it behave much better and was usable, but it would hang sometime and it wasn't at all pretty.

-With the browser and the slow internet connection,
+With the browser and the slow Internet connection,
 I figured that I could then down load the Linux distribution that I need, and boot it from the disk.
 My plan is to get a light-weight Linux distro installed and use it as X server with my desktop Linux system as its X client, aka X Terminal[^B].
 I choose [Lubuntu][04] as my Linux distro.
 The [alternate version of Lubuntu][05] is for computers with less than 700 MB of RAM, so I'm hoping it will do the job.
-It may not be the lightest Linux distribution but I'm currently using Ubunutu, I'm happy with it, and I figured I'll stick will the fimiluar.
+It may not be the lightest Linux distribution but I'm currently using Ubuntu, I'm happy with it, and I figured I'll stick will the familiar.

-[^B]
+[^B]:
     Generally, a [X Terminal][22], a predecessor to todays [thin client][23], is a low-powered, diskless, quieter, and more reliable than desktop computers because they do not have any moving parts.